 Tom Pursglove: If he will make a statement on his departmental responsibilities.

-Tom Pursglove: What steps his Department is taking to recruit prison officers.
+Tom Pursglove: What steps the Government are taking to protect prison officers from violent behaviour.

 Tom Pursglove: When the new prison in neighbouring Wellingborough is open, it may create many new jobs for my constituents in Corby and east Northamptonshire.
 To encourage more people to apply for and then stay in prison officer roles, what thought are the Government giving to further deterrents and sanctions for violent prisoners?

 Tom Pursglove: One of the key reasons why people in Corby voted to leave was to set up a proper trade defence instrument in this country so we can take the right steps, when we need to, to protect our industries against unfair dumping on our market.
 Will that be the case under this set-up?

 Tom Pursglove: Does my hon.
 Friend agree that the £20 billion Australian frigate order is yet another example of the confidence that there is in the UK defence industry as we leave the European Union?

 Tom Pursglove: It is always a great pleasure to follow my hon.
 Friend the Member for Havant (Alan Mak), who speaks with great authority about technology, which is really what the Bill is all about.
 I pay tribute not only to my hon.
 Friend the Member for Bury St Edmunds (Jo Churchill), but to my constituency neighbour and hon.
 Friend the Member for Wellingborough (Mr Bone).
 He has done many things in this...

 Tom Pursglove: What support his Department is providing to enable repairs to be made to road network infrastructure.